Michael Massey Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.44).
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.46).

-- Tigers pitchers combine to allow 112 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to allow 112 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Manning gets the start for the Tigers, his sixth of the season.
-He is 3-1 with a 3.72 ERA and 20 strikeouts in 29 2/3 innings pitched.
+- Rodriguez gets the start for the Tigers, his 14th of the season.
+He is 5-5 with a 2.70 ERA and 81 strikeouts in 76 2/3 innings pitched.

-- The right-hander's last appearance came on Saturday, July 8 against the Toronto Blue Jays, when he tossed 6 2/3 scoreless innings without allowing a hit.
+- In his most recent time out on Saturday against the Seattle Mariners, the left-hander threw five innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.